crhrabal/fsg-github-demo/README.md

 This is where I'll be uploading/writing/editing the git/github tutorial that I'll be presenting to WVU Free Software Group.

 NOTE: This lecture is not supposed to cover all things git/GitHub.
-This will get you on the right track, but there is a wealth of information in the documentation below.
-The git/GitHub docs below, along with the man pages within the git program are the best places to go for more info.
+This will get you on the right track, but there is a wealth of information in the documentation link below.
+The git/GitHub doc links below, along with the man pages within git, are the best places to go for more info.

 **Documentation:**